Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Mar21, Alibaba's D2 conference again, advanced tech.

-Mar20, write an Email to Silicon Valley 101~ Their video of Ski Fiance is so professional,
+Mar20, write an Email to Silicon Valley 101~ Their video of Ski Fiance is so professional, i research the

 Mar13, 1 hour WeChat phone call with Mrs.Zhang RongRong, my former colleage.
 She live in Toronto, Canada, ready to have promotion campaign for SeeLayer.